Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Walking Surface Code Circuits

 \subsection{Boundaries}

 The boundaries prove more complex to construct than the bulk circuit.
-The walking circuit boundary must be chosen carefully to appropriately create new detecting regions on the leading edge in the direction the patch will travel and to have other detecting regions appropriately measured out on the trailing edge being left behind.
-In \fig{walking_boundaries}, we provide a choice of boundaries that preserves the graph-like code distance, essentially prioritising not introducing any problematic hook errors.
+The walking circuit boundary must be chosen carefully to appropriately create new detecting regions on the \emph{leading edges}, the two spatial boundaries in the direction of movement.
+We must also have detecting regions appropriately measured out on the \emph{trailing edges}, the two spatial boundaries facing away from the direction of movement.
+In \fig{walking_boundaries}, we provide a choice of boundaries that preserves the graph-like code distance, prioritizing not introducing any problematic hook errors.

 One important detail we do not address visually here is the behaviour of the logical observable.
 As the code patch moves, the logical observable can be moved along with it by the inclusion of measurements at the trailing boundary, as expressed in the benchmarked circuits included in our data and code repository~\cite{mcewen_data_2023}.